Teaching Old Content New Tricks

 Out With the Old, In With the New

 Old content is not just for your archives.
-There are a number of ways to take your evergreen assets and old articles and bring them into the now.
+There are a number of ways to take your evergreen assets and old articles and bring them into the now with Phoenix SEO agency.
 Remember to take down irrelevant content and redirect visitors to other content on the site.

 Find a creative way to re-release old content.
 Use infographics and take advantage anniversaries.
 Consider a “throwback” series that re-promotes old content.
 Your old content still has a purpose.
 Old content may produce new traffic and money if used the right way.
 Take some time with your old content and see if you can increase your success.